StarKiller68/SnakeGame/READMe.md

 |_______README.md
 ```

-4. Open IntelliJ in the swing-snakeGame just by `Code .` in Bash or CMD
+4. Open IntelliJ in the SnakeGame or in Bash or CMD
 ## To Compile:

 Compile the java program